sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.3.md

 == Algebra ==

  * Powers of polynomial variables (Alex Ghitza) -- Report an error message when a determinate of a (multivariate) polynomial is raised to a fractional exponent.
 Previously, raising a polynomial determinate to a fractional power has the effect of rounding the exponent to an integer.
-As yet, fractional powers is not supported.
+As yet, fractional powers are not supported.

  * Extensions of finite fields (Alex Ghitza) -- Implements methods {{{random_element()}}} and {{{order()}}} for quotients of polynomial rings.
 The method {{{order()}}} returns the number of elements of a quotient ring, and {{{random_element()}}} returns a random element of a quotient ring.